SEAME-pt/SEA-ME_Team6_2025-26/docs/guides/ADAS_Overview.md

    - The network predicts offsets for an anchor box’s center coordinates and dimensions, which are then applied to the anchor’s original coordinates to compute the final bounding box.

 4. Loss Function
-   - The training loss combines a classification loss to ensure correct class prediction and a regression loss to make the predicted bounding boxes closely match the ground truth.
+   - The training loss combines a classification loss to ensure correct class  and a regression loss to make the predicted bounding boxes closely match the ground truth.

 5. During inference
-   - The network produces class probabilities and bounding box offsets for each anchor box, and non-maximum suppression is applied to eliminate overlapping predictions and retain only the best bounding boxes.
+   - The network produces class probabilities and bounding box offsets for each anchor box, and non-maximum suppression is applied to eliminate overlapping s and retain only the best bounding boxes.

 **Sumary**